 When he was alive Reb Aharon was scrupulous to repay everyone that had done him kindness.
 The same is true now that he is no longer with us.
 Generations after his passing, Reb Aharon looks after all who “attach” themselves to him through acts of kindness, charity, and learning.

 The third Rebbe, Rebbe Yissachar Dov, the father of Rebbe Aharon, was the son-in-law of Rebbe Zusha, the Rebbe of Chernobyl.
-After his marriage, he lived with his father-in-law, studying Torah day and night.
+After his marriage, he lived near his father-in-law, studying Torah day and night.
 His father, Rebbe Yehoshua, instructed him to write down all his Torah commentaries in a notebook.
 One day when he arrived at his father’s home, the latter asked him, “Yissachar Dov, show me your commentaries.”
 When he went to get the notebook, he couldn’t find it.
 As it turned out, his writings had been stolen when he spent one night in an inn.
 Rebbe Yissachar Dov was very bothered by this, but his father told him, “My son, don’t worry and don’t be sad.
 In place of your lost Torah commentaries, Hashem will give you a son that will illuminate the world with his Torah and his great wisdom.”